 Efforts to Negotiate With Iran.
 Another means of curbing Iran's activities in Iraq has been direct diplomacy with Iran.
 The report of the Iraq Study Group (December 2006) recommended that the United States include Iran (and Syria) in multilateral efforts to stabilize Iraq.
 Previously, U.S. officials had offered to engage Iran on the issue, but U.S. officials opposed Iran's efforts to expand discussions to bilateral U.S.-Iran issues and no talks were held.
 In a shift that might have been caused by Administration assessments that U.S. military and economic pressure on Iran was increasing U.S. leverage, the United States attended regional conferences "Expanded Neighbors Conference") in Baghdad on March 10, 2007, in Egypt during May 3-4, 2007, and in Kuwait on April 22, 2008.
 Secretary of State Rice and Iranian Foreign Minister Mottaki held no substantive bilateral discussions at these meetings.
-As an outgrowth of the regional meetings, the United States and Iran have held bilateral meetings in Baghdad on the Iraq issue, led by U.S. Ambassador to Iraq Ryan Crocker and Iranian Ambassador The first was on May 28, 2007.
-A second round, held on July 24, Kazemi-Qomi. resulted in establishment of a working group to discuss ways to stabilize Iraq; it met for the first time on August 6, 2007.
-In consideration of more recent assessments that Iran was reducing its weapons shipments into Iraq, more talks in Baghdad were scheduled for December 18, 2007, but were postponed - and still have not been held - because Iran wants this round to be at the ambassadorial level, not working group talks.
-The United States believes that the working group should meet first, and then the talks could move to ambassador level.
-In early May 2008, Iran said it would not continue the dialogue because U.S. forces are causing civilian casualties in the continuing Sadr City fighting.
+As an outgrowth of the regional meetings, the United States and Iran held bilateral meetings in Baghdad on the Iraq issue, led by U.S. Ambassador to Iraq Ryan Crocker and Iranian Ambassador Kazemi-Oomi.
+The first was on May 28, 2007.
+A second round, held on July 24, resulted in establishment of a working group to discuss ways to stabilize Iraq; it met for the first time on August 6, 2007.
+In consideration of more recent assessments that Iran was reducing its weapons shipments into Iraq, more talks in Baghdad were scheduled for December 18, 2007, but were postponed because Iran wanted talks to be at the ambassadorial level, while the United States believed that the working group should meet first.
+On May 6, 2008, Iran said it would not continue the dialogue because U.S. forces are causing civilian casualties in the continuing Sadr City fighting.

-Iranian Influence Over Iraqi Political Leaders
+Iranian Influence Over Iragi Political Leaders

 Iran has exercised substantial political and economic influence on the post-Saddam Iraqi government, although Iran's initiatives do not necessarily conflict with the U.S. goal of reconstructing Iraq.
-During exchanges of high-level visits in the summer of 2005, including one led by interim Prime Minister Ibrahim al-Jafari in July, Iraqi officials took responsibility for starting the 1980-1988 Iran-Iraq war, and indirectly blamed Saddam Hussein for using chemical weapons against Iranian forces during that conflict.
-During a related defense ministerial exchange, the two signed military cooperation agreements, as well as agreements to open diplomatic facilities in Basra and Karbala and to begin transportation and energy links (oil swaps, provision of cooking fuels and 2 million liters per day of kerosene to Iraqis and future oil pipeline connections).
+During exchanges of high-level visits in 2005, including one led Prime Minister Ibrahim al-Jafari in July 2005, Iraqi officials took by interim responsibility for starting the 1980-1988 Iran-Iraq war, and indirectly blamed Saddam Hussein for using chemical weapons against Iranian forces during that conflict.
+During a related defense exchange, the two signed military cooperation agreements, as well as agreements to open diplomatic facilities in Basra and Karbala and to begin transportation and energy links (oil swaps, provision of cooking fuels and 2 million liters per day of kerosene to Iraqis and future oil pipeline connections).
 In response to U.S. complaints, Iraqi officials have said that any Iran-Iraq military cooperation would be limited to border security, landmine removal, and information sharing.
 In 2005, Iran extended Iraq a \$1 billion credit line as well, some of which is being used to build roads in the Kurdish north and a new airport near Najaf, a key entry point for the estimated 20,000 Iranian pilgrims visiting the Imam Ali Shrine there each month.
 The two countries have developed a free trade zone around Basra, which buys electricity from Iran, and Iraq is now Iran's second largest non-oil export market, buying about \$2 billion worth of goods from Iran during 2007.
 Iran has opened consulates in Irbil and Sulaymaniyah.